 BOOL __stdcall SetAdaptersStartupMode ( DWORD dwAdaptersStartupMode );

-MSTCP_FLAG_LOOPBACK_BLOCK– Silently drop loopback packets, this flag is recommended for usage in combination with promiscuous mode to avoid multiply processing of one packet.
+MSTCP_FLAG_LOOPBACK_BLOCK– Silently drop loopback packets, this flag is recommended for usage with promiscuous mode to avoid multiply processing of one packet.

-This routine sets the default mode to be applied on the each adapter when it appears in the system..
-It can be useful when you need to prevent network interface to start operating before your application has started.
+This routine sets the default mode to be applied on each adapter when it appears in the system.
+It can be useful when you need to prevent a network interface to start operating before your application has started.
 Important note, this API call requires a system reboot to take effect.